Experimental rock

 Experimental rock (originally known as avant-garde rock or avant-rock) is a subgenre of rock music that emerged in the 1960s.
 The genre emphasizes innovation over commercial appeal, incorporating influences and ideas lifted from avant-garde music through traditional rock music instrumentation.
 It is primarily characterized by its use of unconventional song structures, musical techniques, rhythms and lyricism, usually deemed challenging, difficult, inaccessible or underground.

 Etymology

 Experimental rock was originally referred to as "avant-garde rock and roll" by music publications throughout the mid- to late 1960s.
 The earliest known use of the term was in 1966, in an issue of Sing Out!, which labelled New York City band the Fugs an "avant-garde rock and roll group".
 That same year, Record Research also used the term "avant-garde rock" in an issue describing the musical catalog of radio station WPMU, while the following year Canadian publication Take One used the phrase to describe California's the Mothers of Invention and the Gas Company, as well as New York's the Velvet Underground.
-By the late 1960s and 1970s, several music publications contributed to the wider popularization of the term, which was now also referred to as "experimental rock".
-Additionally, the terms "art rock" and "progressive rock" would be used to refer to several early avant-garde or experimental rock artists before their styles perceptibly narrowed.
+By the late 1960s and 1970s, several music publications published articles using the term as well as "experimental rock".
+Additionally, some experimental rock acts would be referred to as "art rock".